ginettelafit/PowerAnalysisESM/README.md

-# PowerAnalysisESM
+# PowerAnalysisIL

-## Shiny app to perform power analysis to select the number of participants in ESM studies
+## Shiny app and R package to perform a power analysis to select the number of participants in intensive longitudinal studies

 Users can download the app and run locally on their computer by executing the following commands in R or Rstudio.